FleetingComet/Blue-Archive-Resource-Scanner/README.md

 ## Features

-- **Scan Equipment Page**: Automatically scan and count resources in the equipment page.
+- **Scan Equipment and Item Page**: Automatically scan and count resources in the equipment and item page.
+- **Scan Student Page**: Automatically scan each student's level, skills, equipments.

 ---